dara86/dara86.github.io/README.md

 <br>

-**Goal:** To showcase ability to understand and manipulate raw data and present insights so non-technical audiences can understand findings
+**Goal:** To showcase ability to understand and manipulate raw data and present insights so non-technical audiences can understand the findings

 <details>